FREQUENTLY ASKED QUESTIONS

 How much do you charge for delivery?

 Delivery within mainland UK is free, as we count this part of our service.
 We use the Royal Mail Special Delivery, Next Day (signed for) Service including full insurance.
-For Overseas and International we make a flat charge of £45 which is usually less than the actual cost.
-We use DHL and FedEx for International deliveries as we find they offer the best service including full insurance.
+For Overseas and International sales, delivery is also free of charge.
+We use FedEx for International deliveries as we find they offer the fastest and most reliable service.

 When may I expect my delivery to arrive?

 Orders are sent within one business day of receiving payment.
 UK orders are delivered next day before 1pm, or before 9am by special request.
 UK delivery will therefore be made within one to two business days.